ThePatShea/window-ai-dating-sim/README.md

-# Dating Sim x window.ai
+# DateCity: A Window.AI Experience

 This is a dating sim game built on [window.ai](windowai.io).